Skip to main content

 Description

 WWBN AVideo versions 26.
 0 and earlier contain a Cross-Site Request Forgery (CSRF) vulnerability in the player skin configuration endpoint (admin/playerUpdate. json. php).
-This endpoint does not validate CSRF tokens, and the plugins table is excluded from ORM domain-based security checks, removing additional protection.
-Because the platform uses SameSite=None cookies, a cross-origin POST request can modify the video player appearance across the platform.
-The vulnerability has a medium severity with a CVSS score of 4.
-3. No official patch or remediation guidance is currently available.
+This endpoint does not validate CSRF tokens, and the plugins table is excluded from domain-based security checks, removing additional protection.
+Because the platform uses SameSite=None cookies, an attacker can perform a cross-origin POST request to modify the video player appearance across the platform.
+The vulnerability has a CVSS score of 4.
+3, indicating medium severity.

 AI-Powered Analysis